What is Musical Copyright?

 As mentioned earlier, each copyright will trigger different revenue streams for the owner(s)/licensee(s).
 For example, the musical work copyright can generate revenue when the work is reproduced or performed in public, which includes: performing the song live, performance at events or in businesses, performance on terrestrial or satellite radio, pairing the song with visual images (like a T.V. show, commercial, or movie), performance via online music services (such as on-demand streaming services), reproducing the song through on-demand streams or physical sales, etc.

-Similarly, the sound recording copyright generates revenue when it is exploited, which includes: reproducing the sound recording on a T.V. show, commercial, or in a movie (which required a master use license), reproducing the sound recording via online music services or through physical sales/digital downloads, performing the sound recording on terrestrial/satellite radio and in businesses (i.e. “neighboring rights” royalties), etc.
+Similarly, the sound recording copyright generates revenue when it is exploited, which includes: reproducing the sound recording on a T.V. show, commercial, or in a movie (which requires a master use license), reproducing the sound recording via online music services or through physical sales/digital downloads, performing the sound recording on terrestrial/satellite radio and in businesses (i.e. “neighboring rights” royalties), etc.

 What can be Copyrighted?